 Completed in 1907, Au Pont Rouge located along the Red Bridge on River Moika was built in the tradition of great European department stores such as Galleries Lafayette in Paris or Selfridges in London.
 Following the revolution in 1919, the building was renamed and converted into Volodarsky Sewing Factory and in the 1930s, the original cupola was demolished.
 In 2011, the cupola was reconstructed and the building underwent functional and architectural transformations to restore Au Pont Rouge to its original state as a world class department store in Saint Petersburg.

-cosmetology, treatment and spa areas as well as other uniquely dedicated
+and spa areas as well as other uniquely dedicated spaces and functions

-McKeough: Can you explain how the employment of the Robotic System
+you explain how the employment of the Robotic System changes the retail

 Classical department stores are challenged by the competition they face